Andrei Arlovski: Early life

 Arlovski was born in Babruisk, Byelorussian SSR, Soviet Union (now Belarus).
 When he was younger, bullies often picked on him and beat him up.
 In 1994, when he was 14 years old, he had finally had enough and started lifting weights to put on muscle and, he hoped, to help him deal with these bullies.
-Arlovski only took up martial arts at the age of 16 in sports such as Sambo, Judo and Kickboxing.
+Arlovski took up martial arts at the age of 16 in sports such as Sambo, Judo and Kickboxing.